thogiti/ZK-Audits/spartan-ecdsa-audit.md

 4. **Distributed Ledger Technology:** In distributed ledger systems, efficient ECDSA with zero-knowledge proofs can be utilized to establish secure communication channels between nodes, allowing them to verify each other's transactions and maintain data privacy.
 This approach ensures data integrity and confidentiality while maintaining fast transaction processing.
 5. **Confidential Smart Contracts:** In smart contract platforms like Ethereum, combining efficient ECDSA with zero-knowledge proofs can enable confidential execution of smart contracts.
 This allows users to interact with smart contracts without revealing sensitive information, ensuring privacy and security while maintaining fast execution times.

-The Spartan ECDSA Circom circuits were reviewed over 10 days.
-The code review was performed between June 17 and June 26, 2023.
+The Spartan ECDSA Circom circuits were reviewed over 18 days.
+The code review was performed between June 17 and July 4 29, 2023.
 The Spartan ECDSA repository was under active development during the review, but the review was limited to the latest commit, [3386b30](https://github.com/personaelabs/spartan-ecdsa/commit/3386b30d9b5b62d8a60735cbeab42bfe42e80429) at the start of the review.

 The official documentation for the Spartan ECDSA circuits was located at [personaelabs.org](https://personaelabs.org/posts/spartan-ecdsa/).